emartech/aggregate-metric-logger/README.md

 ## Setup

-Set `METRIC_LOGGER_ENABLED` env variable to `true` for aggregate-metric-logger to start collecting and logging measuremnts.
+Set `METRIC_LOGGER_ENABLED` env variable to `true` for aggregate-metric-logger to start collecting and logging measurements.

 To change the default `aggregate-metric-logger` namespace used for logs, set `METRIC_LOGGER_NAMESPACE` to a custom value.